Print This Page

 Michael Best

 Michael Best is Professor Emeritus at the University of Victoria, BC.
-His current work is focused on the Internet Shakespeare Editions (ISE), of which he is Coordinating Editor.
+He is the Founding Editor of the Internet Shakespeare Editions (ISE), of which he was the Coordinating Editor until 2017.
 In print, he has published editions of works of Elizabethan magic and huswifery, a collection of letters from the Australian goldfields, and, most recently, Shakespeare on the Art of Love (2008).
 He has contributed regular columns for the Shakespeare Newsletter on “Electronic Shakespeares,” and has written articles and chapters for both print and online books and journals, principally on questions raised by the new medium in the editing and publication of texts.
 He has delivered papers and plenary lectures on electronic media and the Internet Shakespeare Editions at conferences in Canada, the USA, the UK, Spain, Australia, and Japan.

 Tom Bishop